 The Old Testament lesson for this Sunday is from Solomon’s writing of Ecclesiastes.
 The text is Ecclesiastes 5:10-20 and continues with the overall theme of this interesting book.
 The Hebrew name for this writing is, “The Preacher,” and the overall address is famous for the line, “...vanity of vanity, all is vanity.”
 The text focuses more specifically on the vanity of riches/wealth, both the pursuit of and the living with.
 Indeed, Solomon seems to tell us it is far better to be poor, or to have limited resources, then it is to be rich.
 Obviously, this is fascinating coming from the richest man noted in Scripture and was written much later in his life.
 Thus, we should pay close attention because Solomon is one who speaks with a great deal of practical experience—this is not an academic commentary on money and wealth.

-A verse that I find interesting is verse 17 where Solomon is encouraging the reader to, “eat, drink and be merry.”
-At first we might be tempted to finish this verse with the fatalistic words of our unbelieving world: “Eat, drink and be merry for tomorrow we die!”
+An especially interesting section is verse 17 where Solomon encourages the reader to, “Eat, drink and be merry.”
+At first, we might be tempted to finish this verse with the fatalistic words of our unbelieving world: “Eat, drink and be merry... for tomorrow we die!”
 This is not Solomon’s message.
-He writes this more as an encouragement to the child of God to rejoice in and enjoy the first article gifts of God.
-Perhaps it would be better to finish the verse as: “Eat, drink and be merry for tomorrow we live forever!”
+He writes these words as an encouragement to the child of God to rejoice in and enjoy the First Article gifts of God.
+Perhaps it would be better to finish the verse as: “Eat, drink and be merry... for tomorrow we live forever!”
 This would be more in keeping with Solomon’s tone and the message he is trying to convey.

 I would like to recognize the work of James Bollhagen in his Ecclesiastes Commentary in the Concordia Commentary Series.
 It proved to be a great advantage in the preparation of this text study.